Pallabi Dhaka Division, Bangladesh Travel Guide

 Check customs regulations for certain antiques or restricted items.
 International courier services like DHL, FedEx, and UPS are available for shipping purchases home.

-Dhaka offers a shopping scene, from traditional bazaars full of local artisanal goods to modern malls.
+Dhaka offers a shopping scene, from traditional bazaars packed with local artisanal goods to contemporary shopping malls.
 Find unique souvenirs and everyday items.